DavidDworetzky/Fastcasso/README.md

 # Fastcasso
-Fastcasso is a web server for diffusion based image generation Fastcasso makes running stable diffusion on a web server easy and fast.
+Fastcasso is a web server and UI for diffusion based image generation Fastcasso makes running stable diffusion on a web server easy and fast.
 Fastcasso will also support other types of image generation / fine tune / asset generation in the future.